Every morning we take electricity as a given. We switch on lights, charge phones and boil kettles without thinking about where this power comes from.

 High-pressure steam drive the blades which rotates the turbine at 3,000 revolutions per minute (rpm).
 This in turn spins the generator where energy is converted into the electricity that will eventually make it into our homes.

 These are rugged pieces of kit operating in extreme conditions of 165 bar of pressure and temperatures of 565 degrees Celsius.
-Each of the six turbine shaft lines weighs 300 tonnes and is capable of exporting 645 megawatts (MW) into the grid.
+Each of the six turbine shaft lines weighs 300 tonnes and is capable of exporting over 600 megawatts (MW) into the grid.

 One of the most important parts of the entire process, turbines are carefully maintained to ensure maximum efficiency.
 Even a slight percentage increase in performance can translate into millions of pounds in savings.

 To create the steam needed to spin turbines at 3,000 rpm, Drax needs to heat up vast amounts of water quickly and this takes a lot of heat.

 The power station’s furnaces swirl with clouds of the burning fuel to heat the boiler.
 Biomass is injected into the furnace in the form of a finely ground powder.
 This gives the solid fuel the properties of a gas, enabling it to ignite quickly.
 Additional air is pumped into the boiler to drive further combustion and optimise the fuel’s performance.